Object-Image Correspondence for Algebraic Curves under Projections: Algorithm and examples

 \begin{example} As a~follow-up to Example~\ref{ex-cp-cubics}, it is natural to ask whether the twisted cubic can be projected to any of the cubics considered in that example by a~\emph{parallel projection}.
 Our implementation of the parallel projection algorithms~\cite{maple-code} provides a~negative answer to this question, the twisted cubic \emph{can not} be projected to $\red{{\mathcal X}_1}$, or $\blue{{\mathcal X}_2}$ or $\viol{{\mathcal X}_3}$, or $\brown{{\mathcal X}_4}$ under a~parallel projection even over complex numbers.
 There are plenty of rational cubics to which the twisted cubic can be projected by a~parallel projection.
 For example, the orthogonal projection to the $z_1,z_3$-plane projects the twisted cubic to $(s^3,s)$. \end{example}

 \begin{example} As a~follow-up to Example~\ref{ex-cp-cubix-conic}, we consider the problem of the parallel projection of the twisted cubic to a~conic.
-To answer this question we f\/irst consider a~curve $\alpha(s)=(z_2(s),z_3(s))=(s^2,s)$, which is a~parabola, and therefore the twisted cubic can be projected to any parabola.
-We then def\/ine a~one-parametric family of curves
+To answer this question we first consider a~curve $\alpha(s)=(z_2(s),z_3(s))=(s^2,s)$, which is a~parabola, and therefore the twisted cubic can be projected to any parabola.
+We then define a~one-parametric family of curves

 and a~two-parametric family

 Obviously, there are no parameters $a$ or $b$ such that a~curve in those two families becomes a~conic (we can check this formally by computing rational functions~$\Delta_2|_\alpha$ and $\Delta_2|_\beta$ and seeing that there are no values of~$a$ or~$b$ that will make them zero functions of~$s$).
 Thus we conclude that the twisted cubic can not be projected to either a~hyperbola or an ellipse by a~parallel projection. \end{example}